pratishshr/bharyang/README.md

 This is the core library that provides functions to rearrange the block of lines.

-It was mainly written due the OCD nature of mine and my colleagues.
+It was mainly written due to the OCD nature of mine and my colleagues.

 ```js
 // Before:                                      |  // After: